arun-reddy-a/Social-Robots/README.md

 Please ensure the following guidelines are followed throughout the course of this project:

+## Demo

+The red colored human is the input to the motion prediction model, the blue colored human is the generated output.

 ## 🔄 Code Management

 - **The true source of code is this repository** — always make sure it is kept up to date.